jimmoffitt/rbEDC_multi_stream/README.md

 file, for details):  -c "./EDC_Config.yaml"

 The EDC configuration file needs to have an "account" section and a "edc" section.
-If you specify that you are using database (ddc --> storage: database) you will need to have a "database" section as well.
+If you specify that you are using database (edc --> storage: database) you will need to have a "database" section as well.

 So, if you were running from a directory with this source file in it, with the configuration file in that folder too, the command-line would look like this:

-        $ruby ./EDC_client.rb -c "./EDC_Config.yaml"
+        $ruby ./EDC_client_multi_stream.rb -c "./EDC_Config.yaml"

 Configuration